-Karnataka By-Election Results 2019: We have accepted defeat, says DK Shivakumar
+Karnataka By-Election Results 2019: We have accepted defeat, says D K Shivakumar

 Karnataka By-Election Results 2019: 'First rebel' Ramesh Jarakiholi poised to win from Gokak

-Initial trends showed the Congress and JD(S) were ahead in two seats, while independent candidate was maintaining lead in Hoskote.
+Initial trends showed the Congress and JD(S) were ahead in two seats, while the independent candidate was maintaining lead in Hoskote.

 BJP candidates who are leading are- Shivaram Hebbar (Yellapur), Anand Singh (Vijayanagara), Ramesh Jarkiholi (Gokak), B C Patil (Hirekerur), Shrimant Patil (Kagwad), K Sudhakar (Chikkaballapura), Mahesh Kumthalli (Athani), Arun Kumar Guttur (Ranebennur), Gopalaiah (Mahalakshmi Layout) and Byrathi Basavaraj (K R Puram).